nitrictech/docs/docs/guides/serverless-rest-api-example.md

 description: Use the Nitric framework to easily build and deploy REST APIs for AWS, Azure or GCP
 ---

-{% tabs %}
+{% tabs query="lang" %}
 {% tab label="TypeScript" %}

 ## What we'll be doing

-1. Use Nitric to create an API to create and update profiles
+1. Use Nitric & Node.js to create an API to create and update profiles
 2. Create handlers for the following API operations

 | **Method** | **Route**      | **Description**                  |